GitHubDragonFly/AB-Modbus-Master/README.md

 WORKAROUND would be to remove the plctag library from Resources, move it to the project folder, set it to copy if newer and remove all the code for extracting/copying/deleting the library.
 See the ApplicationEvents.vb file for the code that extracts the plctag.dll library.

 ## Important Note:
-~ Some AntiVirus software might detect this behavior as a Trojan, that's why you get the whole solution ~
+~ Some AntiVirus software might detect this behavior of extracting the library as a Trojan, that's why you get the whole solution ~

 # Functionality
 - Either a single or multiple values can be displayed per tag entered, either of string/char/integer/float...etc.